jonas1ara/Windows.devs/README.md

 _A series of step-by-step examples that tells you what to run to customize PowerShell on your Terminal_

-_Once downloaded the Windows Terminal and this repository copies the fonts from the compressed folders (Obvious unzips first) in Windows Fonts remembers Cascadia Code PL for PowerShell and DroidSansMono for WSL_
+_Once downloaded the Windows Terminal and this repository copies the fonts from the folders in Windows Fonts remembers Cascadia Code PL for PowerShell and DroidSansMono for WSL_

 <img src=/Captures/8.png alt="Fonts"/>

-_Run a PowerShell Terminal as an administrator,_
+_Run a PowerShell Terminal as an administrator_

 _Then install Oh-my-posh in PowerShell, with the following commands; remember to decline for trusting the source_